 '''

-Example 13-4.
-WhereAmI.java

 package com.marakana;

-import iava.io.IOException:
+import java.io.IOException:

 import java.util.List;

 import android.app.Activity;

 import android.location.Address;

 import android.location.Geocoder;

 import android.location.Location;

 import android.location.LocationListener;

 import android.location.LocationManager;

 import android.os.Bundle;

 import android.util.Log;

 import android.widget.TextView;

 public class WhereAmI extends Activity implements LocationListener { // 1

 LocationManager locationManager; // 2

 Geocoder geocoder; // 3

 TextView textOut; // 4

 @Override

 public void onCreate(Bundle savedInstanceState) {

 super.onCreate(savedInstanceState);

 setContentView(R.layout.main);

 textOut = (TextView) findViewById(R.id.textOut);

-locationManager = (LocationManager) getSystemService(LOCATION SERVICE); // 5
+locationManager = (LocationManager) getSystemService(LOCATION SERVICE); // G

 geocoder = new Geocoder(this): // 6

 // Initialize with the last known location

 Location lastLocation = locationManager

-.getLastKnownLocation(LocationManager.GPS PROVIDER); //
+.getLastKnownLocation(LocationManager.GPS PROVIDER); // 🕖

 if (lastLocation != null)

 onLocationChanged(lastLocation);

 }

 @Override

-protected void onResume() { // 33
+protected void onResume() { // 3

 super.onRestart();

 locationManager.requestLocationUpdates(LocationManager.GPS PROVIDER, 1000,

 10, this);

 }

 @Override

-protected void onPause() { // 9
+protected void onPause() { //

 super.onPause();

 locationManager.removeUpdates(this);

+}

 '''

 '''

 // Called when location has changed

-public void onLocationChanged(Location location) { // Description
+public void onLocationChanged(Location location) { // 10

 String text = String.format(

 "Lat:\t %f\nLong:\t %f\nAlt:\t %f\nBearing:\t %f", location

 .getLatitude(), location.getLongitude(), location.getAltitude(),

 location.getBearing()); // 10

 textOut.setText(text);

 // Perform geocoding for this location

 try {

 List<Address> addresses = geocoder.getFromLocation(

-location.getLatitude(), location.getLongitude(), 10); // @
+location.getLatitude(), location.getLongitude(), 10); // 10

 for (Address address : addresses) {

-textOut.append("\n" + address.getAddressLine(0)); // @
+textOut.append("\n" + address.getAddressLine(0)); // 13

+}

 } catch (IOException e) {

 Log.e("WhereAmI", "Couldn't get Geocoder data", e);

 }

+}

-// Methods required by LocationListener 14
+// Methods required by LocationListener 10

 public void onProviderDisabled(String provider) {

 public void onProviderEnabled(String provider) {

 public void onStatusChanged(String provider, int status, Bundle extras) {

 '''

-- Notice that WhereAmI implements LocationListener.
-This is the interface that Location Manager uses to notify us of changes to the location. - 2 Local reference to LocationManager. - 3 Local reference to Geocoder. - 1 textOut is the text view to which we print our output so the user can see it. - 5 To get the local reference to LocationManager, we ask the context to get the location manager system service.
-For more about context, see "Application Context" on page 34. - 6 We create a new instance of Geocoder and pass the current context to it. - The location manager memorizes its last known location.
-This is useful because it might take a while until we get the location lock via either a network or a GPS provider. - 3 As usual, we register in onResume(), since that is the method that is called en route to the running state.
-We use the location manager's requestLocationUpdates() method to register for updates.
+2 Local reference to LocationManager.

+3 Local reference to Geocoder.

+• textOut is the text view to which we print our output so the user can see it.

+• To get the local reference to LocationManager, we ask the context to get the location manager system service.
+For more about context, see "Application Context" on page 34.

+6 We create a new instance of Geocoder and pass the current context to it.

+The location manager memorizes its last known location.
+This is useful because it might take a while until we get the location lock via either a network or a GPS provider.

-- We unregister in onPause(), which will be called just before the activity goes into the stopped state. - onLocationChanged() is the callback method called by the location manager when it detects that the location has changed. - We get the Location object, which contains a lot of useful information about the current location.
-We create a human-readable string with this info. - 2 Once we have the location, we can try to "geocode" the location, a process of converting latitude and longitude to a known address. - 1 If we do find known addresses for this location, we print them out. - Some other callback methods are required to implement the LocationListener interface.
+As usual, we register in onResume(), since that is the method that is called en route to the running state.
+We use the location manager's requestLocationUpdates() method to register for updates. • We unregister in onPause(), which will be called just before the activity goes into the stopped state.

+• onLocationChanged() is the callback method called by the location manager when it detects that the location has changed.

+• We get the Location object, which contains a lot of useful information about the current location.
+We create a human-readable string with this info.

+Once we have the location, we can try to "geocode" the location, a process of converting latitude and longitude to a known address.

+® If we do find known addresses for this location, we print them out.

+Some other callback methods are required to implement the LocationListener interface.
 We don't use them for this example.